Behind the smoke and mirrors: demystifying misdirection

 For the overt, at least three different misdirective actions on your part:

-1. The joke “If you can touch your card, he pays you $100.”
+1. The joke is, “If you can touch your card, he pays you $100.”

-3. Her concentration on pointing to her card as you count to three.
+3. her concentration on pointing to her card as you count to three.

-It is always advisable to invent your own misdirection technique, for the ruses which are suitable for one personality are rarely natural when used by another when it is not an inherent part of the trick itself.
+It is always advisable to invent your own misdirection technique, for the ruses that are suitable for one personality are rarely natural when used by another when it is not an inherent part of the trick itself.

 Cardini may secure perfect misdirection by allowing his monocle to drop from his eye, concentrating audience interest upon the monocle and its replacement as the suave deceiver quietly secures billiard balls, cards, or cigarettes with the other hand.
 But few of us can wear monocles, and none of us can duplicate Cardini’s superbly characterized ensured man about town.